 The annual statewide Arizona Artists Guild Scholarship competition began in 1993.
 Over the years, AAG has given over $80,000 art awards to Arizona’s fine art students.
 Each year, art students from Arizona’s universities and community colleges are eligible to apply for these generous awards.
-A new addition is the Guest Curator award.
-Shemer Art Center and the AAG are joining forces to offer students the opportunity to organize an art exhibition in Shemer’s five galleries.
+A recent addition is the Guest Curator Award.
+Shemer Art Center and the AAG are working together as partners to continue to offer students the opportunity to organize a month long exhibition in Shemer’s five galleries.

 Scholarship and Guest Curator Information

-The specific awards and amounts are determined by a panel of AAG and Schemer Art Center representatives.
-Their decisions are based on quality of submissions and financial need.
+The specific awards and amounts are determined by a panel of AAG and Shemer Art Center representatives.
+Their decisions are based mainly on quality of submissions, as well as the provided statement.
 The award money winners receive is directly deposited into the student’s college bursar account.
 Amounts have varied from $2,000 - $1,000 - $500.
-In 2012, two winners received $2,000 each while two other winners received $1,000 each.
+In 2013, one winner received $3,000 while the other winners received between 2400 and 1,000.
+Award amounts vary from year to year.
 Art Scholarship and Guest Curator winners will both receive award monies.
 In addition to the awards, AAG also offers all winners an honorary guild membership for one year.
 Members can enjoy the benefits of networking with over 350 artists, receiving information about upcoming exhibitions, workshops and opportunities and participating in numerous AAG activities.

 Characteristics of Winning Entries:

 All scholarships, Guest Curator awards and exhibitions are made possible by our generous donors, the Arizona Artist Guild and the Shemer Art Center.